juanjonol/Unlock-Redux/README.md

 - Unlock requires Internet access for its standard installation.
 - Unlock doesn’t have a non-interactive mode, useful for automation.
 - Unlock doesn't support APFS.
+- Unlock doesn't check that the password is correct before saving it.

 ## Support